Jungledisk/jungledocs/src/005_SettingUpJD.rst

 #.
 Click "Save File" on the pop-up.
 #.
 If the install package doesn't open on its own, check your browser's downloads area for the .msi file and open it.
 #.
 A pop-up will appear.
 Click "Run".
 #.
 The setup wizard will appear.
 Accept the End-User License Agreement, and select a drive to install the software on.
-We recommend using the K: drive letter or after in the alphabet to avoid conflict with external drives like USBs.
 #.
 Once the software is installed, a prompt to restart will appear.
 You must restart to continue setting up the software.

 Mac